thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 export default useFocusTrap;
 ```

-The `FOCUSABLE_ELEMENTS` constant is a list of all the elements that can receive focus.
-We'll use this to find all the focusable elements within the modal.
-It is a comma-separated list of CSS selectors.
+The `FOCUSABLE_ELEMENTS` constant is a string of CSS selectors, each separated by a comma, representing elements that can receive focus.
+We'll leverage this to identify all focusable elements within our modal.

-This hook uses the `useEffect` hook to add an event listener for the 'keydown' event when the modal is open.
-The event listener checks if the 'Tab' key was pressed, and if so, moves the focus accordingly.
-If the 'Shift' key is pressed along with the 'Tab' key, the focus will move backwards.
-Otherwise, the focus will move forward.
-The hook also returns a cleanup function to remove the event listener when the modal is closed.
-This ensures that the event listener is only active when the modal is open.
+Our hook takes advantage of the `useEffect` to add a 'keydown' event listener when the modal is active.
+This listener checks if the 'Tab' key is pressed and moves the focus accordingly.
+If both 'Shift' and 'Tab' keys are pressed, the focus moves in the opposite direction.
+A cleanup function is also returned by the hook to remove the event listener once the modal is closed, ensuring the listener is active only while the modal is open.

-Next, update your `Modal.tsx` to use this new hook:
+Next, let's modify `Modal.tsx` to incorporate this new hook:

 ```
 // src/components/Modal.tsx